kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

 #   SQL-based data initiative

+##  Using SQL, we can analyze the economic performance trends of countries by querying metrics like GDP growth, inflation rates, and budget balances across different regions and years.
+Additionally, we can compare and rank countries based on forecasted economic indicators to identify top-performing or at-risk economies.

 ### This query analyzes global economic trends by identifying clusters of countries with the same forecasted growth rate, emphasizing shared economic conditions and regional patterns rather than individual country insights.

 ![e-04](https://github.com/user-attachments/assets/a2fd71b8-61a7-4a90-bdab-858cb80ce05b)